Many times young students, who are following the finance stream, are not really sure what they actually want to do in future.

 Some other firms, especially non-American firms, have similar hierarchies but with somewhat diverse names for every position (director for vice president and ED (executive director) for SVP).

-One difference for American firms is that leading investment banking firm Bear Stearns refers the SVP (senior vice president) position a MD (managing director), and calls their managing directors as senior managing directors.
+One difference for American firms is that leading investment banking firm Bear Stearns refers to the SVP (senior vice president) position an MD (managing director), and calls their managing directors as senior managing directors.

 But really, irrespective of the designation definitions, the typical job functions of each position incline to be consistent across different firms.

-Typically both investment banking analysts and equity research analysts would begin with a similar base compensation.
+Typically both investment banking analysts and equity research analysts would begin with similar base compensation.

-However, bonuses in investment banking typically are around 25% higher than what an equity research analyst would get at the entry level.
+However, bonuses in investment banking typically are around 25% higher than what an equity research role would get at the entry-level.

-If you look at it, the biggest difference between the roles of an equity research analyst and an investment banking analyst is that, mostly the investment banking analyst’s role is front end client facing while the role of the equity research analyst is back office.
+If you look at it, the biggest difference equity research vs investment banking analyst is that mostly the investment banking analyst’s role is front end client facing while the role of the equity research is the back office.

-Though equity research is considered to be the less glamorous cousin of investment banking, one cannot really say whether being an equity research analyst or an investment banking analyst is better.
+Though equity research is considered to be the less glamorous cousin of investment banking, one cannot really say whether being an equity research role or an investment banking role is better.

 Both the jobs are unique and high paying jobs with advantages and disadvantages.

-I hope this article has been useful in understanding the difference in the roles of an equity research analyst and an investment banking analyst.
+I hope this article has been useful in understanding equity research vs investment banking.